 An experienced Philadelphia auto accident attorney like Brent Wieand can help you fight for injury compensation after you have been hurt in a car crash in Pennsylvania.
 As you begin the claims process, which may be unfamiliar to you, you are probably feeling anxious to know what you can expect in the days ahead.
 This article will help give you a clearer idea of how long it may take to settle your car accident claim.
-However, you should consult with a personal injury lawyer for personalized legal guidance specific to your case.
+However, you should consult with a Philadelphia car accident lawyer for personalized legal guidance specific to your case.
 Every claim is different, and only after reviewing your situation in detail can an attorney estimate the worth or timeline of your case.

 Factors That Affect the Timeline of a Car Accident Claim